aurangzaib/CarND-Kidnapped-Vehicle-Project/README.md

 - Initialize Particle Filter.
 - Read previous velocity (v) and turn rate (yaw_rate)
 - Predict next state.
-- Read noisy Laser sensor observation data (x, y) and transform it from Vehicle Coordinate System (VCS) to Map Coordinate System (MCS)
+- Read Lidar sensor noisy observation (x, y) and transform it from Vehicle Coordinate System (VCS) to Map Coordinate System (MCS)
-- Update each Particle's Importance Weights
+- Update each particle's importance weights
-- Resample Particles with respect to their Importance Weights
+- Resample particles with respect to their importance weights

 ## Explanation of the code:

-The implementation of UKF is divided into 4 files:
+The implementation of the project is divided into 2 files:

 `main.cpp`